fatimaghannam/ResolveHub/README.md

 ### Authentication and User Management

-- User registration and login using email and password
+- Users login using email and password
 - Secure password hashing
 - Password-strength validation
 - Forgot-password and reset-password functionality